John Walter Huddleston: Career

 He worked for a while at a public school before entering Gray's Inn in 1836 to train as a barrister.
 He was called to the bar in 1839.

 Initially practising on the Oxford circuit specialising in poor law cases, he developed his criminal practice at the Middlesex quarter sessions and at the Old Bailey, notably in the prosecution of William Palmer.
-He defended William Cuffay the chartist in 1848, and secured the acquittal of Mercy Catherine Newton, on her third trial for matricide, in 1859.
+He defended William Cuffay the chartist in 1848, and secured the acquittal of Mercy Catherine Newton, on her third trial for matricide, in 1859 and of Edmund Pook for the murder of Jane Clouson in 1871.
 He became a QC in 1857 and a bencher of Gray's Inn, being Treasurer in 1859 and 1868.

 Huddleston made several unsuccessful attempts to enter politics, ultimately being elected as Conservative Member of Parliament for Canterbury in 1865.
 He lost his seat in 1868 but won again in Norwich in 1874.

 Huddleston was Judge Advocate of the Fleet from 1865 to 1875, alongside appointment as a serjeant-at-law and the receiving of a knighthood.
 He was also made a judge of the Court of Common Pleas, which position was almost immediately transferred to the Exchequer and then to the Exchequer Division of the High Court.
 Huddleston's reputation as a judge never matched his standing as an advocate.
 As a judge, he was opinionated and unafraid to exert a strong influence on juries.
 He was reputed to wear colour-coded gloves to court: black for murder, lavender for breach of promise of marriage and white for more conventional cases.

 In 1884 Huddleston was judge at first instance in the leading maritime case of R v.
 Dudley and Stephens involving murder, cannibalism and the defence of necessity.
 He was further central to engineering the judicially approved guilty verdict against the instincts of the jury.